Grammy Museum to launch K-pop exhibit celebrating Hybe, featuring BTS, LE SSERAFIM artifacts

 The museum partnered with Hybe, the South Korean entertainment company behind K-pop sensation BTS and countless other international acts, and its archivists, to provide attendees with an in-depth look at the company's roster and the ways in which they've evolved the K-pop landscape.

 “Hybe: We Believe in Music, A Grammy Museum Exhibit" runs from Aug.
 2 to Sept.
-15.
+15 at the museum in downtown Los Angeles.

 The artifacts in the 4,000-square-foot exhibit have never been displayed before in a museum — with the exception of a few BTS wardrobe and costume items.
 The pieces represent 78 K-pop stars, known as idols, and include outfits worn in well-known concept photos and music videos like BTS's “Yet to Come (The Most Beautiful Moment),” SEVENTEEN's “Maestro,” TOMORROW X TOGETHER's “Sugar Rush Ride” and the Gen Z K-pop girl group LE SSERAFIM's "Easy.”